heitara/frontend-articles/README.md

     btn.addEventListener('onlclick', random, {once: true});
     //we add an obejct value that allows the function to run once.
 ```

+- `The window object` -> It represents the browser's window and it's supported by all browsers. **All global JS objects, functions and veriables automatically become members of the window object.
+Global veriables are properties of hte window object and global functions are methods of the window object.**

 ---
 ## NPM & NodeJS